Accessing benefits and other government support

 Specialist Benefits Advice

-Nottinghamshire County Council have a specialist advice team.
-If you cannot find the answer you are looking for then please call the Customer Services Centre on 0300 500 8080 and ask for a referral to the Benefits Team.
+Nottinghamshire County Council have a specialist benefits advice team.
+If you cannot find the answer you are looking for, please submit a benefits advice request and the team will contact you.

 Money Worries

-The Citizens Advice also has information and support if you can't pay your bills because of coronavirus.
-Money Saving Expert and the Money Advice Service can also offer advice and support in dealing with mortgages and other debts, rental help, energy top-ups and more.
+Citizens Advice also has information and support if you can't pay your bills.
+Money Saving Expert and Money Helper can also offer advice and support in dealing with mortgages and other debts, rental help, energy top-ups and more.

 Council Tax